 - Outline expectations: Be sure to explain the position and train your seasonal employees to be successful at their jobs.

-Step 8: Classify Seasonal Workers & Their Overtime Eligibility
+Step 8: Classify Seasonal Employees Properly

-Ensuring that you are classifying your seasonal workers properly is as important as classifying your regular employees properly.
+Classifying your seasonal employees is as important as classifying regular employees properly.
 The Department of Labor requires proper and accurate classification, whether seasonal, temporary, or regular employees.

 For example, you do not want to classify a nonexempt seasonal position as exempt, which generally exempts the employee within the role from earning overtime.

-Most seasonal workers will fall under the category of nonexempt and be eligible for overtime due to the fact that they are generally part-time employees.
-However, some will be considered exempt, especially if they are working full time during their seasonal employment or your business only operates during certain times of the year.
-These may include:
+Most seasonal employees fall under the category of nonexempt and are eligible for overtime because they are generally part-time employees.
+However, some will be considered exempt by the DOL, especially if they are working full time during their seasonal employment or your business only operates during certain times of the year.

 - Administrative assistants